cloudfoundry/cf-mysql-release/README.md

 ## Security Groups

+Note: this section does not apply to bosh-lite deployments.

 Since [cf-release](https://github.com/cloudfoundry/cf-release) v175, applications by default cannot to connect to IP addresses on the private network.
 This prevents applications from connecting to the MySQL service.
 To enable access to the service, create a new security group for the IP configured in your manifest for the property `jobs.mysql_broker.mysql_node.host`.

 1. Add the rule to a file in the following json format; multiple rules are supported.